There’s a big market in selling Elvis Presley memorabilia, even though he hasn’t been around for over 53 years now.

 According to the auction aggregator; Barnebys, which tracks sales of art, antiques and collectables from 1,600 auctioneers around the world, anything even remotely linked to Elvis continues to fetch strong prices.
 They say there’s no sign to any lessening of his followers desire to own Elvis memorabilia.

 A considerable and dedicated worldwide market continues to thrive for Elvis Presley memorabilia, both ‘real’ – clothes and souvenirs from his concerts, films and so on – and ‘manufactured’, i.e. items made and sold since his death in 1977.

 Despite this, it’s difficult to get hold of really good Elvis material, says Sarah Hodgson, head of the Popular Entertainment Department at Christie’s auction house.
 “Items owned or worn by him on stage hardly ever come up now.

-“Three or four years ago, the Presley estate sold Las Vegas suits, credit cards, sunglasses and so on, but that was a one-off.
+“A few years ago, the Presley estate sold Las Vegas suits, credit cards, sunglasses and so on, but that was a one-off.
 One really well-known stage suit sold for $105,000 (£57,000).